SFDC-Hermes/Lightning-Hermes/_posts/2026-08-02-salesforce-profiles-and-permission.md

 | **Permission Sets / Groups** | Layered on top based on exact job functions. | Grants explicit object, field, and system access dynamically as the user's role requires. |

 By decoupling functional permissions from the core Profile, you reduce administrative overhead, streamline security audits, and ensure your Salesforce environment remains resilient against organizational restructuring.

+## 3. The Third Pillar: Roles vs. Permissions (The "What" vs. "Which" Riddle)

+Your article title highlights **Roles**, which is the single most common point of confusion for stakeholders entering the Salesforce ecosystem.
+To design an ironclad security model, you must establish a strict boundary between permissions and visibility:

+* **Profiles & Permission Sets (Object/Field Level):** Define **WHAT** a user can do with data. (e.g., "Can this user read or edit the Opportunity object?
+Can they see the 'Expected Revenue' field?")
+* **Roles (Record Level):** Define **WHICH** specific records a user can see or edit based on data ownership and the corporate hierarchy.